 Minimize Morning Sickness:

 “It doesn’t have to be that way,” says Jane Liu.
-“In addition to avoiding extremely salty foods, getting plenty of rest, and eating small meals several times a day instead of three large meals, expecting mothers should try acupuncture to help alleviate symptoms—especially if they cannot eat a normal meal without feeling nauseous.”
+“In addition to avoiding extremely salty foods, getting plenty of rest, and eating small meals several times a day instead of 3 large meals, expecting mothers should try acupuncture to help alleviate symptoms—especially if they cannot eat a normal meal without feeling nauseous.”

 To support her recommendation, Dr. Liu highlights the Nei guan point, also known as PC-6, located about three fingers’ width above the crease on the inside of the wrist, between two tendons.
-For reasons not fully understood by science, firm stimulation of this point appears to calm the stomach.
+For reasons not fully understood by science, firm stimulation of this point seems to calm the stomach.

 Post-Labor Recuperation: